hivoltgdevelopment/inspector-tools-pro/DEVELOPER_GUIDE.md

 Notes:
 - Keep `check` fast (no full browser runs).
 For full E2E, run targeted specs locally.

+We also ship a `pre-push` hook that runs the same quick check.
+You can remove or adjust hooks to fit your workflow.

 Helpers and patterns:

 - Navigation helpers (from `e2e/utils.ts`):